What is laches?

 In a TTAB cancellation case to defeat a trademark registration, notice that the earliest date for calculating laches does not go back to the time when the plaintiff first knew of the defendant’s use of the trademark.
 This distinction between registration and use is critical when it comes to the laches defense in TTAB cases.
 Suppose the plaintiff had known about your trademark usage for years.
 Such knowledge of your prior trademark use does not necessarily mean that your laches defense will prevail in a TTAB proceeding to cancel your trademark registration.

-When would the laches defense be unavailable?
+When would the delay defense be unavailable in a trademark cancellation?

 Laches may not be applied as a defense if confusion is inevitable, such as when the goods are legally identical and the marks are very similar.
 Laches would not be available as a defense to a fraud claim.